 Related Reading: How To Get Over Someone You Love Deeply – 9 Steps To Follow

-I think I should take some time off from our relationship and work on my own self to help me heal and be a better person for both you and myself.
+I think I should take some time off from our relationship and work on my mental health, to heal and be a better person for both you and myself.
 I believe that if it is meant to be, then we will surely cross paths again.

 17. A breakup letter when there is a lack of appreciation

 When your partner makes you feel unworthy and pretends to be better than you, it is not a good sign.
 Maybe you have tried everything.
 But no matter what you do for them, it doesn’t seem to remind them of your worth.
-When your partner does not value you, you need to let them know why it is bothering you even as you choose to end the relationship with a letter for breaking up with someone you love, but who does not appreciate you.
+When your partner does not value you, you need to let them know why it is bothering you even as you choose to end the relationship.
+Here is a letter for breaking up with someone you love, someone who does not appreciate you.

 This pain you have caused me is making me constantly doubt myself and forget my worth.
 I think it is time we say our goodbyes and move on from this relationship.

 18. Breakup letter for when you have different ideas of family

 When you are in a serious, long-term relationship, you tend to start working together on building your idea of a family.
 But what makes up a family for you may not be the same thing for them.
 This can be enough cause for people to part ways, especially when the question of babies is involved.

 While some married couples choose not to have kids and are happy in their relationship, not every couple may be able to agree on this.
 The consequent disagreements can put a lot of pressure on your relationship and mental health.
 So, here is a simple letter for breaking up with someone you are deeply in love with but can’t hold on to, due to your incompatible ideas of family.

 I know we have been discussing having kids and a family for a while now.
 I can see how excited you are about that, but I am so scared to tell you that I don’t want to have kids.
 Not now, not ever.